“Prepping is easy,” said no one ever.

 Don't know anything about your neighbors besides their last names?
 Big mistake.

-You may be living near shady characters, genuinely nice folks, or a combination of both, so knowing more about 'em can be used to your advantage.
+You may be living near shady characters, genuinely nice folks, or a combination of both, so knowing more about them can be used to your advantage.
 If you get close, you can even form a neighborhood watch against home invaders or barter supplies and skills.

 Storing Everything in One Place